alaukiknpant/FacebookInfer/README.md

 As seen in in the methods referenced above, we search several methods that are transitively called by method 1 to search for the potential of a write to the field ```produced``` (eg. method 1 transitively calls method 3 because it calls method 2 which calls 3).
 We find out that we write to the field ```produced``` in the method called ```requestOne()```, which means that two threads could potentially write to the field `produced` by calling method `requestOne()` concurrently, leading to a data race.

-Infact, we also discover that if two threads call the `requestOne()` method concurrently, then not only can there be a data race in the memory location occupied by the variable `produced`.

 #### <ins> Solution